cblage/elixir-json/README.md

 # JSON

-This library aims to provider a natively implemented JSON encoder and decoder for Elixir.
+This library aims to provide a natively implemented JSON encoder and decoder for Elixir.

 This library is still in alpha and should probably not be used in production environments.